 In 2011, IEI commissioned and funded market research that documented the diverse smart grid assets in the Triangle region.
 With this research report as a baseline, the Research Triangle Cleantech Cluster connected with allied businesses, academic institutions and interest groups to formally launch a unique, regional organization focused on market transformation in clean technology.

 The Cleantech Cluster has raised more than $750,000 in board member contributions as well as membership contributions, among other streams, to continue this work.
 Some of this funding will also result in a second, more in-depth study of clean tech.

 “IEI was an important early champion of the Research Triangle Cleantech Cluster and provided financial and strategic support at a critical phase of the Cluster’s development.
 IEI helped turn research into practice in a tangible way that will have lasting economic development impacts regionally and statewide.”

 -Lee Anne Nance, the Senior Vice President of Research Triangle Regional Partnership and Managing Director of the Research Triangle Cleantech Cluster

 The economic impact of smart grid is astronomical.
-Smart grid technology is designed to automatically respond to and prevent power outages, which cost the nation roughly $150 billion annually, according the Department of Energy.
+Smart grid technology is designed to automatically respond to and prevent power outages, which cost the nation roughly $150 billion annually, according to the Department of Energy.

 Surrounded by Tier 1 research universities, specialized research and development centers, and the nation’s largest utility, the Triangle region is taking advantage of these assets and rapidly expanding this technology.

-If fully implemented, smart grids could reduce energy use and emissions by approximately 252 million metric tons, or 18 percent of the total electric sector by 2030.
+If fully implemented, smart grids could reduce energy use and emissions by approximately 252 million metric tons, or 18 percent of the total electric sector, by 2030.

 Through power companies, local businesses and homes, North Carolina has the opportunity to create and distribute this technology worldwide and use it locally.